High Island Patch

 Are you wondering what to do with your old High Island patch?
 Return them to Houston Audubon - we'll put them to good use!
 We particularly need patches for the years 1989 and 1990.

 This is a story about many dedicated volunteers at Houston Audubon who have given generously of their time and talent to support our mission.
 The idea of creating a patch developed after Houston Audubon bought its first High Island sanctuary, Boy Scout Woods, in 1983.
 Early visitors to the sanctuary were encouraged by volunteer Bessie Cornelius to give a donation each time they entered the sanctuary in order to help pay off the mortgage on the property and generate funds for maintenance.
 Then in 1989 the first High Island patch was created and sold as an annual pass to all of the High Island sanctuaries.
 The Hooded Warbler was featured on that first patch, a true trans-Gulf migrant and harbinger of spring migration.

-Selling the patches is a major operation as well.
-Our wonderful volunteers handle patch, day pass as well as retail sales.
+Every year during spring migration, our wonderful volunteers handle patch and day pass as well as retail sales.
 They return every year to move items in and out of cabinets daily and display them on tables for the many visitors who buy them as a memento of their trip.